Why Foot Health Matters More With Age

 What Ongoing Care May Involve

-Each appointment is tailored to the individual.
-The goal is to maintain comfort, prevent complications, and support independence at home.
+The aim is to maintain comfort, prevent complications and support independence at home.

 - Nail trimming and management of thickened nails